anjos/librarian/README.rst

 I advise you to install a Conda_-based environment for deployment with this command line::

-  $ conda env create -f dev.yml
+  $ conda env create --force -f dev.yml
   $ source activate librarian-dev
   $ buildout